kgsahil/kraken-sdk/docs/OTEL_STATUS.md

-# OpenTelemetry (OTEL) Integration Status
+# OpenTelemetry (OTEL) Integration

-## Current Status: ✅ Complete (Metrics Collection + HTTP Server + OTLP Export)
+## Overview

-The OpenTelemetry (OTEL) interface is now fully integrated into the Kraken SDK client.
+The OpenTelemetry (OTEL) interface is fully integrated into the Kraken SDK client.
 All core metrics are automatically collected when telemetry is enabled via `ClientConfig`, and metrics can be exported via HTTP server (Prometheus scraping) or OTLP push.

 ---

-## What's Complete
+## Features

-### ✅ Telemetry Interface (`include/kraken/telemetry.hpp`)
+### Telemetry Interface (`include/kraken/telemetry/telemetry.hpp`)

 - **`TelemetryConfig`** - Configuration structure with builder pattern
   - Service name, version, environment